hmvege/dotfiles/README.md

  - zsh-autosuggestions
  - zsh-syntax-highlighting

+### VSCode
+VSCode is now the preferred Editor.

 ### Sublime Text 4
-Currently, Sublime Text 4 is my preferred editor, with Vim supporting me on the side every now and then.
-[Package Control](https://packagecontrol.io/) is used for managing plugins.
+Sublime Text 4 still installed for a full Linux and MacOS setup, even tho VSCode is now the preferred editor.
+[Package Control](https://packagecontrol.io/) is used for managing plugins in ST4.

-Plugins used:
- - AutoDocstring
- - AutoPEP8
- - ColorPicker
- - DockBlockr 2021 (DoxyDoxygen powered)
- - Dockerfile Syntax Highlighting
- - Figlet Big ASCII Text
- - GithubEmoji
- - Gruvebox Material Theme
- - Indent XML
- - LSP
- - LSP-pyright
- - MarkdownPreview
- - PackageResourceViewer
- - python-black
- - SublimeCodeIntel
- - SublimeLinter
- - SublimeLinter-contrib-mypy
- - SublimeLinter-flake8
- - TodoReview
- - TOML

-Note these packages may need to be downloaded manually.

-### VSCode
+### Vim
-Settings for VSCode have been added, and will continue being updated.
+A basic Vim setup is installed.

 ### Gogh
 Terminal color provided by [Gogh](https://gogh-co.github.io/Gogh/), using the theme Afterglow.